-What Is Fourth-Degree Sexual Assault?
+What is Fourth-Degree Sexual Assault?

 These degrees represent variations in the circumstances surrounding the crime.
 A first-degree sexual assault crime is considered more severe than a third-degree or fourth-degree sexual assault.
 Therefore, the punishment level is higher in a first-degree sexual assault case.

 Know that the state’s idea of severity does not mean that a fourth-degree sexual assault case is not severe.
 No matter what degree the state legislature assigns a sex crime, the crime itself is atrocious and reprehensible.
-You are the victim, and we are here to help you get justice.

 Examples of fourth-degree sexual assaults include: